turingschool-examples/rack_server/README.md

 * Those static assets are a little bit of a pain.
 Check to see if you can create a function to check to see if a file exists in `public` and if not display your error page.
 You can then call that at the end of your case statement in place of `error`.
 * What happens if we want to create a bunch of blog posts?
 Create a route in your case statement that includes a wild-card character such that if we visit `/blogs/1`, `/blogs/2`, `/blogs/3`, etc. we are directed to the appropriate blog post without having to create multiple routes.
-* Use the `tilt` gem and adjust your `::render` method to allow you to use the following template to remove some of the duplication in your views:
+* Use the `tilt` gem and adjust your `render_view` method to allow you to use the following template to remove some of the duplication in your views:

 ```html
 <html>